merttcetn/otovize/readme.md

 ![WhatsApp Görsel 2025-10-26 saat 11 31 31_b3b71f04](https://github.com/user-attachments/assets/906467a0-4d8d-4dcd-a6fb-5ba9375f32b8)

 # For technical readme files, please refer to frontend/readme, AI/readme, and backend/readme files.

----

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Copyright (c) 2025 Otovize - Mert Cetin

-**What this means:**
-- ✅ You can use this code for learning and personal projects
-- ✅ You can modify and distribute the code
-- ✅ You must include the original copyright notice
-- ⚠️ The software is provided "as is" without warranty

-For commercial use or partnerships, please contact the team.